vswanlund/vswanlund.github.io/tag-mobile-sdks/0.9.8/android/validators.md

 * <code>IssueNumberValidator</code> - to check the issue number based on the card issuer rules.
 * <code>ValidFromDateValidator</code> - to check the first and last name are in a valid format.

-The following usage example shows how to use the `PaymentMethodDetailsValidator`:
+The following usage example shows how to use the `PaymentMethodDetailsValidator`:<br />

 	<pre>PaymentMethodDetailsValidator paymentMethodDetailsValidator = new PaymentMethodDetailsValidator();
 	List&lt;ValidationFailure&gt; errors = paymentMethodDetailsValidator.validate(paymentMethodDetails);